 The Strapped Crew initially towed each other around in calm water near Tunnels Beach and Hanalei Bay, then they took on the massive waves at the outer reefs of Maui & Kaua'i.
 They found that by tapping into the energy below the surface, they could let go of the line and ride a powerful wave like Jaws.
 They were the first to root into the energy below the surface and "power on" the foil.
 These absolute legends invented foil surfing by standing up and charging some of the largest waves on earth.
 In 2003 they were filmed in Dana Brown's "Step Into Liquid" which was seen by water sport enthusiasts around the world.

 More attention led to more interest.
 Board riders from other water sports wanted in but didn't live close to large enough waves.
 Better materials were used, such as lightweight aircraft grade aluminum instead of cast aluminum.
 The result was the next wave of innovation to create more efficient wings and lighter masts.

 These improvements meant less energy was required to get on foil.
 This reduction allowed harnessing the wind to provided enough power.
-Soon companies began to offer hydrofoils to kite surfers and wind surfers who found foils faster, smoother and more maneuverable than boards alone.
+Soon companies began to offer hydrofoils to kite surfers and wind surfers who found foils faster, smoother and more maneuverable than surface boards alone.